javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/11-array-unique/solution.md

 So if there are `100` elements in `result` and no one matches `str`, then it will walk the whole `result` and do exactly `100` comparisons.
 And if `result` is large, like `10000`, then there would be `10000` comparisons.

-That's not a problem by itself, because Javascript engines are very fast, so walk `10000` array is a matter of microseconds.
+That's not a problem by itself, because JavaScript engines are very fast, so walk `10000` array is a matter of microseconds.

 But we do such test for each element of `arr`, in the `for` loop.